-At year-end 2021, your CIBL, Inc. common shares (OTC Pink®: CIBY) were trading at \$1,850 per share, as compared to \$1,775 at the start the year.
+At year-end 2022, your CIBL, Inc. common shares (OTC Pink®: CIBY) were trading at \$1,775 per share, as compared to \$1,850 at the start the year.

 CIBL owns New Hampshire Granite.
 The New Hampshire operations consist of two subsidiaries, Bretton Woods Telephone Company, Inc., a Rural Local Exchange Carrier serving the Mt.
 Washington/Carroll, NH area, and World Surfer, Inc., a Competitive Local Exchange Carrier serving the same area.
-These companies are leading providers of 1 gigabit high speed broadband and communications services to an approximately 35 -square-mile area in northern New Hampshire, including the Omni Mount Washington Hotel and Resort, The Mount Washington Cog Railway and the summit of Mount Washington, New Hampshire's highest mountain.
+These companies are leading providers of 1 gigabit high speed broadband and communications services to an approximately 35-square-mile area in northern New Hampshire, including the Omni Mount Washington Hotel and Resort, The Mount Washington Cog Railway and the summit of Mount Washington, New Hampshire's highest mountain.

-At December 31, we held \$25.2 million in cash and liquid investments and an investment merger limited partnership of \$1.7 million, equivalent to \$1,817 per share.
+At year-end 2022, we held \$21 million in cash and liquid investments and an equity method limited partnership of \$1.7 million, equivalent to \$1,807 of per share value, in total.
 We also held 10,000 shares in Solix, Inc., a private outsourcing firm that provides, among other services, Universal Service Fund ("USF") administration services to the telecommunications industry.

-During 2021, we purchased 1,455 of our common shares reflecting 8.9% of our company.
-As of December 31, 2021, shares outstanding were 14,749.
+During 2022, we purchased 2,188 of our common shares reflecting 17.4% of our company.
+As of December 31, 2022, shares outstanding were 12,561.